Worrying about your finances can take its toll on your wellbeing..

 Many of us have been cooped up at home a lot over the last year or so, but science tells us that time spent outside, amongst nature is essential for both our physical and mental wellbeing.
 You don’t need to have a forest on your doorstep to reap the rewards.
 Take a walk along a tree-lined street, take a stroll along the canal and make use of your local parks.
 The sound of wildlife, the feel of the wind in your hair, the warmth of the sun on your skin, and even the colour of the greenery you walk past, all help to alleviate stress and anxieties, and help you feel more optimistic.
 Get the kids involved too.

-3 fun ways to exercise this summer that won't cost you a penny
+3 fun & free ways to exercise this summer

-You don’t have to spend money on the latest classes and gym memberships to have fun working out.
-Here are three rewarding feel-good forms of exercises that you can do without breaking the bank…
+You don’t have to spend money to have fun working out.
+Here are 3 rewarding and feel-good exercises that you can do without breaking the bank this summer

 4 minute read